Viking Funeral UK

 So, what can you do to have a proper Viking send off?

-- The least affordable option would be to buy a plot of land, get permission for a burial plot on the site, commission a full-size Viking boat to be made.
+- One option would be to buy a plot of land, get permission for a burial plot on the site, commission a full-size Viking boat to be made.
 Excavate the plot, place the boat and the body (and grave goods) in the plot and cover it over.
+This would work out extremely expensive.
 Okay, we might need to scrub that idea.

 - Approach a Natural Burial Ground to see if you can be buried under a Hogback stone, I am sure some may be amenable.
 Then commission a Hogback stone to be made.
 If this is something of interest, let us know I am sure we could arrange this for you.